The Messe solennelle (1827)

 […] You must have heard about the performance of my Requiem at a ceremony in honour of Gluck, organised last month by the Association of Musicians of Paris.
 My work was incomparably more effective than first time round at the Invalides.
 We were 500 performers, and I was conducting; the acoustic of Saint-Eustache is excellent, everyone was showing commitment and there was a huge crowd in the audience.
 The impression made by the Dies Irae was truly extraordinary, particularly at the verse Judex ergo cum sedebit.
 The president of the Association of Musicians, Baron Taylor, gave me warm support in overcoming the obstacles which two or three of my good enemies wanted to put in our way to prevent this performance. […]

 Less is known about the second performance at Saint-Eustache, on 3 May 1850, held in support of the families of victims killed by the collapse of a bridge at Angers.
+The concert was given with the orchestra and chorus of the Société Philharmonique which Berlioz had founded earlier in the year (further details on the performance are provided in that page).
 Berlioz’s letters give information on the preparations for the concert (CG nos.
-1321-5, and [vol. VIII] 1322bis, 1322ter, 1327bis), but no account of the performance has survived from his pen; the reason is probably that it came the day before the death of his sister Nanci after a long illness.
+1321-4, 1325, and [vol. VIII] 1322bis, 1322ter, 1327bis), but no account of the performance has survived from his pen; the reason is probably that it came the day before the death of his sister Nanci after a long illness.
 As he writes to his other sister Adèle, ‘Fate willed that the day before our sister died I was busy at St Eustache with the performance of my Requiem.
 Is that not a sad and strange coincidence?…’ (CG no. 1331, 15 May).

 The third perfomance, on 22 October 1852, seems to have been the grandest of all those given in Paris, and it attracted a large and distinguished audience.
 It was held in honour of a wealthy patron of the arts, Baron de Trémont, who had bequeathed his entire fortune to associations of musicians, many of whom insisted in taking part in the performance (cf. CG nos.
 1509-10, 1514-15, 1517-18, 1520-2).
 Two accounts of the event by Berlioz survive in his correspondence, the first to his sister Adèle (CG no. 1524, 25 October):